oso95/LeetCodeNotes/Notes/Q14-LongestCommonPrefix.md

 stdout
 after sort= `['aaa', 'aac', 'aad']`

-sort will orderante the string in alphabet order.
+sort will sort the string in alphabet order.

 after sort you need to check first and last word then you find common char